 The Dogue de Bordeaux is a large French mastiff also known by other names such as Bordeaux Mastiff, French mastiff or Bordeaux dog.
 It is a really powerful dog with a muscular body and has its origin from France.
 This breed has a large head hence; a caesarian operation is sometimes required during its birth.
-Discover more about our Dogue De Bordeaux puppies for sale, and our caring team of puppy specialists will help answer any questions you may have.
+Petland is honored to offer first-class Dogue de Bordeaux puppies for sale, and our caring team of puppy specialists will help answer any questions you may have.

 While the Dogue de Bordeaux can be fierce, it also has the ability to be gentle around the house including with children.
 It usually acts calm and gentle around them.

 Ideally, the male Dogue de Bordeaux should weigh between 54 to 65kg, same goes for the female.

 This breed can grow up to 27 inches at the shoulder and weigh an average of over a hundred pounds.
 Male and female Dogue de Bordeaux weigh between 54 to 65kg.
 For height, the male can grow as tall as 60 to 67cm while the female can grow as tall as 57 to 65cm.

 This differs with dogs, some love to get wet while some do not.
 Some Dogue de Bordeaux really love water and swimming is easy on their joints.
 If you desire to hit the pool with your Dogue de Bordeaux, then it is advisable to introduce it to the water at an early age.
 However, do not force your puppy into the water if it’s not ready to do so.

 The average lifespan of the Dogue de Bordeaux is between 5 to 8 years.

 The Dogue de Bordeaux’ limited gene pool makes it susceptible to extreme temperature and other heart diseases such as aortic stenosis, ectropion, dilated cardiomyopathy amongst others.